 How to apply

-Students can apply for the Bachelor’s/MPH combined degree program no earlier than the fall of their junior year (September 5), and no later than July 15 before their senior year.
+Students can apply for the Bachelor’s/MPH combined degree program no earlier than the spring of their sophomore year (September 5), and no later than July 15 before their senior year.
 Junior and senior year applicants are urged to seek academic advising as early as possible.
 In unusual cases, a later application will be considered.
-Students are not required to submit an application fee or GRE scores.
+GRE scores are not required.

-- The earliest that you can apply is the first semester of your junior year
+- The earliest that you can apply is the first semester of your sophomore year

 - The latest that you can apply is July 15 before your senior year